 PGY1 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.

 The pharmacy department in the South Sacramento Service Area strives to provide world-class pharmaceutical care in a professional and supportive environment.
 The pharmacy department has a commitment to teaching and training interns, students, and residents.
 Our outpatient pharmacies are supported by a high-tech automated drug refill pharmacy and a centralized call processing center, both located in Livermore, California.
 This allows our outpatient pharmacists to focus on performing clinical checking and patient counseling.
 The inpatient pharmacists at our Level II trauma center work collaboratively with physicians and nurses to provide drug therapy recommendations, dosing per pharmacy protocol (includes anticoagulation, vancomycin and aminoglycosides, TPN dosing adjustments), medication therapy monitoring and patient education.
 Intensive care unit and infectious disease (ID) pharmacists round with the critical care and ID teams.
 Clinical pharmacists in ambulatory care work autonomously under collaborative practice protocols.
-Our ambulatory care pharmacy services include hospice, chronic pain management, diabetes management and cardiovascular risk reduction (PHASE/@Goal), medication therapy management (MTM), HIV, psychiatry, geographic managed care (GMC), and oncology.
+Our ambulatory care pharmacy services include hospice, chronic pain management, cardiovascular risk reduction (@Goal), medication therapy management (MTM), HIV, psychiatry, geographic managed care (GMC), and oncology.